ewoks-kit/ewoksorange/doc/note_on_designs.rst

 -----------------------------------------------------------------------------------

 In some cases you might want to execute one :class:`Task` with ewoks and another with orange.
-This is the one used in the `ewoks example 1 addon`.
+This is the design used in the `ewoks example 2 addon`.

 This can be the case for example if you want to have a ewoks Task 100% free of any gui import (as Qt) and have some interaction / progress... with from the orange canvas.
 In this case the created OWWidget will be more a "container" of Task than a Task itself.
 But this will be "hide" to ewoks.